 Working on both broad and standard gauge, the X class could be found all over the Victorian Railways system, working both freight and passenger trains.
 Members of the class on broad gauge could often be found on the Melbourne to Adelaide corridor, working both The Overland passenger train and the ‘Jet’ express goods services between the two cities.
 The third series X class were the first Victorian locos to venture into NSW under the ‘through working’ arrangement (X54 being the first engine to do so on 14th November 1982), and in the early 1980s could often be seen on interstate express passenger trains such as the Southern Aurora, Spirit of Progress and Intercapital Daylight between Sydney and Melbourne.

 When VR was restructured in 1983, ownership of the X class passed to V/Line.
 All remained in Government ownership until 1999 when V/Line Freight was privatised and sold to Freight Victoria (later Freight Australia).
 In 2004 Freight Australia was purchased by Pacific National.
 As a condition of this sale, X53 and X54 were gifted to the then newly established Queensland Rail National, to help with their start-up of interstate standard gauge operations.
 X54 remained in service with QR National (renamed Aurizon in 2012) until they ceased operating intermodal freight in December 2017.
 It saw use for a brief period in 2018 to support Aurizon’s Hunter Valley coal and grain operations, and was placed into storage in late 2018.
-ECHR purchased X54 in April 2021, and hope to return the unit to heritage service soon – watch this space!
+ECHR purchased X54 in April 2021, and it returned to revenue service in November 2022.

 Entered service: 1976